 The Site Plan provides for safe and well-integrated parking, circulation patterns, building massing, and open spaces and site amenities.
-The Site Plan creates a network of private roads that connects to Frederick Road with adequate bike and pedestrian connectivity.
+The Site Plan creates a network of private roads that connect to Frederick Road with adequate bike and pedestrian connectivity.
 Parking is adequate to serve the community.
 The Site Plan also provides well integrated building massing, open space, and site amenities as part of the clustered development.

-The primary community recreation area located south of Private Street A, which is a major open space area, which will be privately owned and maintained.
+The primary community recreation area located south of Private Street A, which is a major open space area, will be privately owned and maintained.
 It is centrally located within the residential development.
 The primary open space area is also adequately framed by Private Streets A and D which include parallel parking along the north side of Street A and the western side of Street A. Amenities in the central open space area provide unique opportunities for recreation and fitness, ranging from a wetland, meadows, natural surface trails, multi-age playgrounds, a community building, lawn area, and additional green areas.
 Further, a wide break between the townhomes along the western perimeter allows views into the rural open space for residents and visitors.

 The development also includes a network of natural surface trails providing access to environmental features such as the forested areas that connect to the residential development for both residents and visitors.
 The Application will retain approximately 51.38 acres of existing forest and plant approximately 15.23 acres of new forest, resulting in approximately 66.61 acres of forest on the Property that will either be dedicated to the M-NCPPC Parks or protected in a Category I Conservation Easement.
 An additional 3.31 acres of forest may be planted should the Applicant choose to create a forest bank.
-A total of 80.1 percent of the Property will be devoted to rural open space and an additional 4.6 percent is proposed for additional open space for recreation and amenities.
-These open spaces and amenities are well integrated via proposed natural surface trails throughout the Subject Property and connect to sidewalks with clear signage.
+A total of 80.1 percent of the Property will be devoted to rural open space and an additional 4.6 percent for additional open space for recreation and amenities.
+These open spaces and amenities are well integrated via natural surface trails throughout the Subject Property and connect to sidewalks with clear signage.

-g. substantially conforms with the recommendations of the applicable master plan and any quidelines approved by the Planning Board that implement the applicable plan;
+g. substantially conforms with the recommendations of the applicable master plan and any guidelines approved by the Planning Board that implement the applicable plan;

-The Site Plan continues to substantially conform to the 2014 Ten Mile Creek Area Limited Amendment ("Master Plan") as approved by the Planning Board on January 21, 2021 under Resolution No. 20-140.
+The Site Plan substantially conform to the 2014 Ten Mile Creek Area Limited Amendment ("Master Plan").
 Specific elements that have been finalized as part of the Site Plan include the following: